"A great civilization is not conquered from without until it has destroyed itself from within."

 Jaguars have the strongest jaws of any of the big cats, and unlike the rest, which will usually go for the jugular, the jaguar will instead crush its prey's skull between its jaws as in the film.

-Although the time period is wrong, the film did accurately portray the theories based on archeological evidence about the reasons the Mayan civilization collapsed, like the environmental degradation which led to famine and eventually social unrest.
+Although the region and time period is wrong, the film did accurately portray the theories based on archeological evidence about the reasons the Classic Maya civilization collapsed, like the environmental degradation which led to famine and eventually social unrest.

 Stupid Evil: The slavers from the city would have been much better served if, instead of burning down Jaguar Paw's village, sacrificing the men who dare to fight back, raping and killing the women, and driving everyone else deeper into the forest to live in exile, they had left the village standing and kept returning at regular intervals to "harvest" slaves from a still-sedentary subject population, or even demanded yearly tribute.
 Which incidentally, was exactly what the Real Life Aztecs did.

-Translation Convention: Averted, like the aforementioned, the film is entirely spoken in an ancient language with subtitles.
+Translation Convention: Averted, like the aforementioned, the film is entirely spoken in a contemporary Maya language with subtitles.

 Ugly Guy, Hot Wife: Blunt is big-boned, but not unattractive; however, his wife is clearly meant to be the most beautiful girl in the village and everyone thinks she's too good for him.